CYBER MONDAY - 30% OFF Use coupon CM30 at checkout - Learn more

 #email_ecommerce

-This variable outputs a list of the e-commerce transaction details such as total, transaction ID and status fields.
+Returns a list of the e-commerce transaction details such as total, transaction ID and status fields.
 For more information about this variable, click here.
-This variable can only be used in the Send Email action.

 Logo